StanfordBioinformatics/crontab/README.md

 # crontab
 OVERVIEW
 The crontab command can easily overwrite your crontab file, erasing it permanently.
-This can happen when one either purposefully or accidentally invodes crontab with the -r switch.
+This can happen when one either purposefully or accidentally invokes crontab with the -r switch.
 It can also happen if one enters the crontab command without any parameters ( which enters a mode that allows for you to enter commands via standard input) and try to get out of it by typing command-d instead of control-c.
 As a result, your crontab isn't secure unless it is backed up in version control.